isabelle-bh/Superhero-Database/README.md

 This is my superhero database.
+It is a fullstack application using the MERN stack.

 You can run the client folder by running ```npm i``` and then ```npm start```.